unixboy/activity-monitor/README.md

 # Activity Monitor

-The idea is simply to monitor content changes on HTTP resources.
+The idea is to monitor content changes on HTTP resources.
-If executed as a cronjob it will notify you once changes on a certain resource occur.
+If executed as a cronjob the script will notify you once changes on a certain resource occur.